bricezakra/Node.JS-MySQLproject_BAMAZON/README.md

 # Node.JS-MySQLproject_BAMAZON

-BAMAZON is a Node.js CLI (Command Line Interface) that utilizes MySQL database to create a virtual store experience.
+BAMAZON is a Node.js CLI (Command Line Interface) utilizing MySQL database to create a virtual store experience.
 Users can take on the role of either Customer, Manager, or Supervisor and interact with the store through different commands.

 # BAMAZON